 New Zealand Supermarket, New World, recently put into service a uniquely customised Sealegs 9.0m Hydrasol RIB to deliver groceries, by boat, to selected beachfront communities and anchored boats in the Coromandel Peninsula.

-The Waka Kai is not your standard Sealegs craft, and Kerry worked with Sealegs and his skipper to customise the craft to suit his application and the demands of commercial operations.
+The Waka Kai is not your standard Sealegs amphibious boat, and Kerry worked with Sealegs and his skipper to customise the boat to suit his application and the demands of commercial operations.

 The initiative was planned to originally run until February 2020, but due to significant demand, has continued throughout March 2020 and beyond.
 It was in significant demand during the COVID-19 lockdown period where delivery of groceries to homeowners in isolation was an essential service.

 Read more from Kerry Stanley below

 Provide grocery shopping to customers without the need to travel long distances with heavy traffic.
 Having an innovative and fun solution to a very real problem of how to get our groceries into people’s homes with less hassle, and more fun.

 It was difficult to service customers with existing road vehicles due to the geographic spread around the coromandel coast.
 Customers often complained about the distance and traffic encountered when picking up their groceries from the store.
 In addition to this, with the inflation in population during peak periods, we would have queues running up and down isles in our Whitianga store.
 Waka Kai would not only keep people off the roads, it would also free up resources within the store itself.

 We looked at all options including traditional boats.

 Why did you choose Sealegs?

 Logistics and safety of beaching a traditional boat onto beaches and transporting high-value and perishable groceries were real concerns.
 A Sealegs avoided these risks whilst also providing a fun, innovative and enjoyable solution to delivering our goods.